apiel/zicBox/NOTE.md

-TODO search for SBC with zero format having audio in and out

 ## PCB

 - TODO add usb-c pin on board for power... <--- depends if we use battery hat or module or nothings...